 History of Cook + Phillip Park

-Cook + Phillip Parks are bounded by College Street, Cathedral Street, Yurong Parkway and Park Street.
+Cook + Phillip Park is bounded by College, Cathedral and Park streets, and Yurong Parkway.

 This land was on the outskirts of the early town of Sydney and its first recorded use was in 1819 after the completion of Hyde Park Barracks when it was cleared to create a convict garden.
 The garden was walled and a gardener's lodge constructed, but the soil was poor and the garden was abandoned by 1831 when the land was left vacant.

 In 1832 College Street was built which divided this area from Hyde Park.
 The foundation stone for Sydney’s first Catholic chapel on the north side of the former convict garden was laid in 1821 but the chapel was not completed until 1837.
 It burnt down in 1864 and work then began on the current St Mary’s Cathedral.

 The area was dedicated as a park in 1878 when Boomerang Street was constructed along the line of an old walking track.
 There were 2 separate parks divided by Boomerang Street: Cook Park on the south-west side and Phillip Park on the north-east.
 They were named after British navigator Captain James Cook who charted the east coast of Australia in 1770, and the colony’s first governor Captain Arthur Phillip.